TeamGhostBuster/CollaborativeList/docs/requirement-document/user-stories.md

     - 3.2 As a user, I can comment on each item.
     - 3.3 As a user, I can rename lists.
     - 3.4 As a user, I can merge lists.
-    - 3.5 As a user, I can partite lists.
+    - 3.5 As a user, I can partition lists.
     - 3.6 As a user, I can copy items from one list to another.
     - 3.7 As a user, I can move items from one list to another.
     - 3.8 As a user, I can delete items from lists.
     - 3.9 As a user, I can archive lists.
-    - 3.10 As a user, I can retrived archived lists.
+    - 3.10 As a user, I can retrieve archived lists.

 4. Share
     - 4.1 As a user, I can grant/revoke read/write access of reading list to others.